kddubey/cappr/docs/source/2_motivation.rst

 #.
 Figure out how to transform or point multi-token class names to single tokens,
    ignoring their semantics if they were transformed

 #.
-Ignore your prior over multi-token labels.
+Ignore your prior over multi-token class names.

 Your job starts and stops at writing up your classification task as a ``{prompt}{end_of_prompt}{completion}`` string.